LiFePO4 Lithium Iron Phosphate battery basics

 Other topics:

-• BMS is circuitry added to the battery to monitor battery parameters and take certain actions to protect it.
-It’s generally built into prebuilt batteries by the battery manufacturer.
+• BMS is circuitry often added to the battery to monitor battery parameters and take certain actions to protect it.
+It’s generally built into prebuilt batteries by the battery manufacturer, but of course, make sure to verify that it is.

 • BMS from different brands/models might not get along together.
-It’s sometimes best to series/parallel only the exact same batteries, and as the manufacturer recommends.
+Many manufacturers recommend combining series/parallel batteries with the same battery.

 Good topics to check out next: